 I am also a fan of "placeholder" notes, ideas, or action items.
 For example, as I was researching a Holmes County ancestor, I wondered if the state held any copies of the federal censuses.
 I didn't have time to inquire and follow-up right then, but i made a note in my guide to do so.
 I write these action items in red font as reminders of something that needs action.
 If I have taken action and then am waiting on a response from a library or archive, I convert them to orange until I receive that response.

 You may be deeply committed to a geography like I am to Holmes and its neighbors.
 However, your guide may not be a county - it could be a country, say Ireland.
-It could be a U.S. region such as "the South."
-Perhaps it is Jewish research, which although is not completely geographically based, has nuances like a locale.
+Or perhaps it is a U.S. region such as "the South."
+Maybe it is Jewish research, which although is not completely geographically based, has nuances like a locale.
 The following four ideas may serve for this level, or any, level of commitment:

 A) Consult an Expert